-The literary search process was carried out from October to December 2022 and was developed based on Scopus, PubMed, Science Direct, Scielo, and Google Scholar, using scientific articles from 2013 to 2022, using the descriptors (MeSH Terms): "Temporomandibular joint.
-Temporomandibular disorders.
-Prosthetics.
-CAD/CAM", and using the Booleans "and" between the descriptors (MeSH Terms) and "or" between the historical findings.
+The literary search process was carried out from February to April 2023 and was developed based on Scopus, PubMed, Science Direct, Scielo, and Google Scholar, using articles from 2013 to 2023, using the descriptors (MeSH Terms): "Temporomandibular joint.
+Temporomandibular dysfunction.
+Surgical treatments.
+Prostheses", and using the Booleans "and" between the descriptors (MeSH Terms) and "or" between the historical findings.

-Study quality and risk of bias
+Study Quality and Risk of Bias

-The quality of the studies was based on the GRADE instrument, with randomized controlled clinical studies, prospective controlled clinical studies, and studies of systematic review and meta-analysis listed as the studies with the greatest scientific evidence.
+The quality of the studies was based on the GRADE instrument.
 The risk of bias was analyzed according to the Cochrane instrument.

-Results and Discussion
+Results

-Summary of Findings
+Summary of Literary Findings

-A total of 240 articles were found.
+A total of 127 articles were found.
 Initially, duplication of articles was excluded.
-After this process, the abstracts were evaluated and a new exclusion was performed, removing the articles that did not include the theme of this article, resulting in 204 articles.
-A total of 65 articles were evaluated in full and 26 were included and developed in this systematic review study (Figure 1).
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 45 studies with a high risk of bias and 94 studies that did not meet GRADE.
+After this process, the abstracts were evaluated and a new exclusion was performed, removing the articles that did not include the theme of this article, resulting in 72 articles.
+A total of 60 articles were evaluated and 31 were included and developed in this systematic review study (Figure 1).
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 12 studies with a high risk of bias and 33 studies that did not meet GRADE.

 Figure 1.
-Selection of studies
+Selection of studies.